Pigs (1973 film)

 Pigs is a 1973 American psychological horror film co-written, co-produced, and directed by Marc Lawrence and currently distributed by Troma Entertainment.
 The film stars Toni Lawrence.

 Pigs premiered on May 23, 1973 in Detroit, Michigan under the title The Pigs.
-The film then received a theatrical release in 1984 as Daddy's Deadly Darling, and has been re-released under a large number of other titles ever since, including Daddy's Girl, The 13th Pig, Blood Pen, Horror Farm, Roadside Torture Chamber, The Killer, The Killers, Lynn Hart, The Strange Love Exorcist, Lynn Hart, the Strange Love Exorcist, The Strange Exorcism of Lynn Hart and The Secret of Lynn Hart.
+The film then received a theatrical release in 1984 as Daddy's Deadly Darling, and has been re-released under a number of other titles, including Daddy's Girl, The 13th Pig, Blood Pen, Horror Farm, Roadside Torture Chamber, The Killer, The Killers, Lynn Hart, The Strange Love Exorcist, Lynn Hart, the Strange Love Exorcist, The Strange Exorcism of Lynn Hart and The Secret of Lynn Hart.

 Plot

 A man named Zambrini lives in a rural California area and operates a small, isolated diner catering to local oil workers.
-He also feeds fresh corpses (apparently acquired by grave robbing) to a pen of 12 pigs he keeps behind the diner.
-Two spinster neighbors, Miss Macy and Annette, suspect Zambrini of feeding human bodies to the pigs, but cannot convince sheriff Dan Cole, who investigates their claims but cannot get Zambrini to admit to anything.
-Miss Macy tells him that whenever Zambrini feeds a new body to the pigs, there is a new pig in the pen the next day.
+He also feeds fresh corpses (apparently acquired by grave robbing) to a pen of 12 pigs that he keeps behind the diner.
+Two spinster neighbors, Miss Macy and her sister Annette, suspect Zambrini of feeding human corpses to the pigs, but cannot convince the local sheriff Dan Cole, who constantly investigates their claims but cannot get Zambrini to admit to anything.
+Miss Macy tells him that whenever Zambrini feeds a new corpse to the pigs, there is a new pig in the pen the next day.

 Into this mix comes a young woman named Lynn Webster, a stranger who comes to the diner looking for work and a place to stay.
 Zambrini immediately gives her a room and a job as a waitress, asking no questions about who she is or where she comes from.
-After a nightmare where Zambrini attacks her with a straight razor, Lynn attempts to investigate the hog pen behind the diner and is intercepted by Zambrini, who ominously warns her never to go back there.
+After a nightmare where Zambrini attacks her with a straight razor, Lynn attempts to investigate the pigpen behind the diner and is intercepted by Zambrini, who ominously warns her never to go back there.

 Lynn attracts the attention of local oil worker Ben, who pursues her for a date.
 After politely rebuffing his advances, Lynn finally relents after Ben reveals that he found an abandoned nurse's uniform in a nearby field, suggesting that Lynn is on the run from something that she does not want to be revealed.
 After Ben takes her out in his truck and attempts to rape her, Lynn invites him back to her room at the diner and murders him with a straight razor.
-Zambrini finds her and cleans up all evidence of the crime, feeding Ben's dismembered body to the pigs.
+Zambrini finds her and cleans up all evidence of the crime, feeding Ben's dismembered corpse to the pigs.
 Lynn seems to have only fleeting memories of her crime, and she continues making one-sided phone calls to her father, promising to return to him.